 |Best Overall||Bio Bidet Ultimate BB-600||

 |Brondell Swash 1400||

 The 6 Best Bidet Toilet Seats – Reviews 2023

 1. Bio Bidet BB-600 Advanced Bidet Toilet Seat– Best Overall

 The Bio Bidet Ultimate BB-600 Advanced Bidet Toilet Seat is an elongated bidet seat.
 The side panel controls are easy to reach, although they do require some twisting to read the buttons.
 The soft close seat is made from antibacterial material and also has a heated function for even greater comfort.

 The bank of buttons gives you access to seat warming, water temperature, and water pressure, as well as nozzle position features.
 It also controls the front and rear cleaning functions, oscillating and massage modes, and it allows you to choose auto wash or kid’s wash settings, which make the BB-600 suitable for use by all members of the family.
 The seat uses a tank reservoir, which prevents cold water spots, ensures a steady stream, and is environmentally friendly.
 Once the cleaning cycle is complete, the BB-600 also offers a mild warm-air dry.

 It has front and rear cleansing using warmed water, is made from antibacterial materials, and has a wide clean function.

 The Bio Bidet has a lower price than premium models but offers most of the same features and functionality.
-Overall, it is an excellent choice, although we would have preferred a remote control option, and you may have to use the aerate feature if you find that the water pressure is a little too vigorous.
+Overall, it is an excellent choice and the best bidet toilet seat we have reviewed, although we would have preferred a remote control option, and you may have to use the aerate feature if you find that the water pressure is a little too vigorous.